Curiosity

 • Troubleshooting

-Why change the keyboard shortcuts You can open Curiosity from anywhere using keyboard shortcuts: Command Bar: Alt + Space (Windows) or ⌥ + Space (Mac) App: Alt + Ctrl + Space (Windows) or ⌥ + ⌘ + Space (Mac) Depending on your setup, the shortcuts might conflict with another shortcut on your computer.
-Or, you might find different shortcuts more convenient.
-How to change the keyboard shortcuts To change the keyboard shortcuts: In the left bar, click on the cog (⚙️) iconFew readers
+Default Shortcuts in Curiosity Launch the Command Bar: Alt + Space (Windows) or ⌥ + Space (Mac) Open the App: Ctrl + Alt + Space (Windows) or ⌥ + ⌘ + Space (Mac) Why change the keyboard shortcuts Depending on your setup, the shortcuts might conflict with another shortcut on your computer.
+Or you might find that a different shortcut is more convenient.
+How to change the keyboard shortcuts To changFew readers

 • How to change the language in Curiosity

 Which languages does Curiosity support?
 You can find which languages Curiosity supports in this help article.
 How do I change the language in Curiosity?
-There are two language settings in Curiosity: User interface language: Which language is shown in the app Search language: Which languages you can search (can be several) How to change the UI language To change the UI language in Curiosity: In the left bar, clicFew readers
+There are two language settings in Curiosity: User interface language: Which language is shown in the app Search languages: Which languages you can search How to change the UI language To change the UI language in Curiosity: In the left bar, click the coFew readers

 • How to change sync frequency